Kalianey/zodiacpress/readme.txt

 Entering your interpretations is not required since you can generate reports without interpretations text.
 See the screenshots (link above) to see how a basic report without interpretations text looks.

 **Technical Details**

+You get granular control over aspect orbs.
+It lets you assign different orbs for each planet and each type of aspect.

 ZodiacPress gets birth place latitude/longitude coordinates from the GeoNames geographical database which uses the latest revision of World Geodetic System (WGS 84).